cdl-geneseo/geneseo-dictionary/B/Bugger-freeze.md

 # Bugger freeze

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bugger freeze

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb63) on Apr 14, 2019

 VB: Recorded only as participle unbearably cold; &quot;It is a bugger-freezing night.&quot; S94 bugger freeze: Obs.
 F98.
 Fall 2008 Obs.Completely Obsolete, 2012.
 K. AndryshakJ.
 Bloom, A-F, 2019: No participants were able to identify this term at all.
 It is obsolete.